How to read your bill

 How to change your current school support

-Parents or ratepayers can request a change in the direction of their current school support.
+Property owners, occupants, and tenants can select which school board they support.
 The school boards in the Ottawa area are:

 - Ottawa-Carleton District School Board